 Theater Education (K-12)

-The post-baccalaureate Teacher of Theater Certification Program is designed for college graduates seeking initial certification as a teacher of theater in school settings.
-This is a streamlined, rigorous, and sequential program of professional studies that combines the best of theory, research, and practice.
+The Post-Baccalaureate Teacher Certification Program in Theater is designed for college graduates seeking initial teacher certification.
+The streamlined, rigorous, and sequential program of professional studies combines the best of theory, research, and practice.
 It is designed for part-time students who take one or two late afternoon/evening courses per semester.
-The clinical experience (student teaching) at the end of the program requires full-time enrollment for one semester.
-The program is state approved and nationally accredited.
+The final clinical experience (student teaching and seminar) at the end of the program requires full-time enrollment for one semester.

 The course work in this program counts toward completion of the Master of Arts in Teaching (MAT).

-This is a 21-credit program requiring courses taken in late afternoons/evenings followed by a full semester of full-time student teaching in a host school in the region.
+The Post-Baccalaureate Teacher Certification Program in Theater is a 21 graduate credit program requiring courses taken in late afternoons/evenings followed by a semester of full-time student teaching.

 Kathleen M. Pierce, Ph.D.

 Professor & Director of Post-Baccalaureate Teacher Certification and Master of Arts in Teaching (MAT) Programs

 Associated Department: Department of Graduate Education, Leadership, and Counseling

 |CURR 700||Educational Foundations for Inclusive Practices||3|

 |CURR 704||Inclusive Methods for Teaching English Language and Theater Arts||3|